 Why isn’t every brand rated?

-Our surveys are designed to pick up as many providers as we can, but we will miss some providers due to low sample size – for example small local or niche brands where their market share is currently low.
 Brands must receive a minimum of 30 responses to be included in the ratings.
+The market research is designed to pick up as many brands per category as relevant.
+However, some brands may miss out due to low sample size – for example small local or niche brands where their market share is currently low.
+A rated brand may also receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Why don’t you do price comparisons?